MANDI TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO MANDI

 Peak Season: December to January & March to May

-Situated at the junction of Kullu and Dharamshala, The town of Mandi is a gorgeous mountainous region filled with surreal landscapes and innumerable ancient shrines.
+Situated at the junction of Kullu and Dharamshala, the town of Mandi is a gorgeous mountainous region filled with surreal landscapes and innumerable ancient shrines.
 It is often referred to as 'Varanasi of Hills', or 'Choti Kashi', or 'Kashi of Himachal' as the town has as many as 81 temples spread across its area.
-Offering the stunning views of the snow-capped mountains, the lush forests, and the swiftly flowing Beas, Mandi is a delightful place for those who want a rejuvenating, quiet holiday.
+Offering the stunning views of the snow-capped mountains, the lush forests, and the swiftly flowing Beas, Mandi is a delightful place for those who want a rejuvenating, quiet holiday as part of Himachal tour packages.
 This quaint hill town is serving as a gateway to some famous valleys such as Kullu, Manali, Spiti, and Lahaul.

-Packed with a thick green cover of pine and deodar trees, the town of Mandi has spellbinding scenery, spiritual vibes, and a fresh breath of air that makes this little town one of the most sought after destinations for honeymoon couples and pilgrims.
+Packed with a thick green cover of pine and deodar trees, the town of Mandi has spellbinding scenery, spiritual vibes, and a fresh breath of air that makes this little town one of the most sought-after destinations for honeymoon couples and pilgrims.
 There are over 80 stone temples besides the river ghats and among the town's streets that are decorated with religious motifs and well-chiseled idols of gods and goddesses.
-Prashar Lake, Barot Valley, Rewalsar Lake, Shikari Devi Temple, Bhimakali Temple, Bhootnath Temple, Triloknath Temple are some of the top places to visit in Mandi as part of Himachal Tour Packages.
+Prashar Lake, Barot Valley, Rewalsar Lake, Shikari Devi Temple, Bhimakali Temple, Bhootnath Temple, Triloknath Temple are some of the top places to visit in Mandi.

 Often considered as the cultural capital of Himachal Pradesh, this quaint hill town is known for the International Mandi Shivaratri Fair, held every year in February-March.
 Also known as the Mandi Festival or Mandi Fair, this 7-day long fair is particularly famous as this special fair transforms Mandi town into a venue of grand celebration when all the gods and goddesses of more than 200 villages in the Mandi district assemble here, starting with the day of Shivaratri.
+This is the must-see festival as part of Mandi tour packages.
 The festival is centered on the protector deity of Mandi 'Mado Rai' (Lord Vishnu) and Lord Shiva of the Bhootnath temple in Mandi.
 Exhibitions, local handicrafts stalls, sporting events, and cultural programs are held to complete the festive moments of the fair.

 The town of Mandi experiences extremely cold winters and pleasant summers.
 Hence, March-May is the best time to visit Mandi as the weather permits you to indulge in various adventure activities.
 If you want to witness snowfall, visiting Mandi during the winter season that stretches from November to February, when the hill station is blessed with an immense amount of snow that makes the place so pristine and tranquil.